linkerd/linkerd/namerd/docs/storage.md

 * *host* -- Optional.
 The location of the etcd API.  (default: localhost)
 * *port* -- Optional.
 The port used to connect to the consul API.  (default: 8500)
 * *pathPrefix* -- Optional.
 The key path under which dtabs should be stored.  (default: "/namerd/dtabs")
 * *token* -- Optional.
-The auth token to use when making API calls.
+The auth token to use when making API calls. (default: not set)
+* *datacenter* -- Optional.
+The datacenter to forward requests to. (default: not set, use agent's datacenter)